S. Matthew Liao: Human Engineering

 Liao is well-known for pioneering the idea of human engineering as a potential solution to accelerating climate change.
 In the paper, Human Engineering and Climate Change, he assesses proposed behavioral, market, and geoengineering solutions to climate change, arguing that they fall short because of insufficient motivation, the difficulty of implementing reforms, and gaps in scientific knowledge.
 Instead, Liao advocates for enhancing humans in order to reduce our carbon footprints.
 For instance, he suggests designing drugs that would make us intolerant of meat, which requires significant energy to produce, or cause future humans to be smaller or shorter.
 Similarly, he proposes that we research cognitive enhancement, as intelligence is linked to lower birth rates, and moral enhancement, as a way to amplify our altruism and empathy.
 Liao argues that human engineering is less risky that global-scale geoengineering projects and would increase the efficacy of behavioral and market solutions.
 This line of thought has been the subject of significant discussion and, in 2013, Liao gave a TED Talk on it in New York City.
+In 2016, Liao proposed the idea that humans could be made to consume less meat by making the population at large allergic to its consumption, using tick-borne Alpha-gal syndrome as a possible vector for spreading such an allergy.